WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 We will make a text variable to hold all the underscores, (and we will change the text in this variable as the player correctly guesses letters).
 If we want a text variable with, say,  eight underscores we can use multiplication!
 Yes, you can multiply text strings.
 The code ```'_' * 8``` would produce a text string with eight underscores.
 But we want to use the number of letters in the mystery word.

-Add this line of code after the line which chooses the mystery word:
+Add this line of code after the line which chooses the mystery word in the *VARIABLES* block of the project:

 ```python
 word_with_guesses = '_' * len(word_to_guess)